 Build healthy eating and exercise habits.
 A healthy weight will follow.

-I had issues with eating white bread (and many other foods)!
+I had issues with white bread (and many other foods)!

 Do you have issues with eating white bread?

-There’s no reason to fear eating white bread or feel guilty about eating white bread, like I did for 10 years!
+There’s no reason to fear white bread or feel guilty about choosing white bread, like I did for 10 years!